-Project leader: Lisa Walker, Associate Professor of English and Director of Women's and Gender Studies
+Project leader: Lisa Walker, Associate Dean, College of Arts, Humanities, and Social Sciences

 The first aim of the project is to create a digital archive of the first destination beauty spa in the United States, called “Maine Chance Farm” that Elizabeth Arden established in Mount Vernon, Maine in 1934.
 A central part of the project is a fieldwork documentary project on Maine Chance.
 It involves collecting and digitizing, in searchable format, oral histories of Maine residents who worked at Maine Chance, which was in business from 1934 until 1970.